Tornike-Skhulukhia/postgres-to-mongo-importer/README.md

 ![CLI image](static/rivers_example_3.png)

-Nice, now the only thing we do not like is capital_id, lets remove it and replace with corresponding capital info from 'capital_cities'
+Nice, now the only thing we do not like is 'capital_id', lets remove it and replace with corresponding capital info from 'capital_cities'

 ```python
 denormalize_mongo(